 Other Ways to Celebrate

-Step inside the preserved home of Paul Laurence Dunbar — Dayton native, poet, novelist, and trailblazing African American literary voice.
+Step inside the newly renovated home of Paul Laurence Dunbar — Dayton native, poet, novelist, and trailblazing African American literary voice.
 The Paul Laurence Dunbar House, part of the Dayton Aviation Heritage National Historical Park, offers guided tours that bring to life Dunbar’s incredible story and legacy.
-A visit here adds important context to the resilience, creativity, and impact of African American voices.

 Or, visit National Afro-American Museum & Cultural Center in nearby Wilberforce.
 The museum proudly houses one of the largest collections of Afro-American materials in the country — including over 10,000 artifacts and works of art, 350 manuscript collections, and thousands of photographs.
 It is also home to the largest known collection of artifacts belonging to Brigadier General Charles Young, the first African American superintendent of a U.S. National Park and a trailblazing military leader.